FDio/csit/resources/job_specs/report_iterative/3n-icx/vpp-mrr-00.md

 1c AND 64b AND mrr AND cx6dx AND drv_mlx5_core AND eth-l2xcbase
 2c AND 64b AND mrr AND cx6dx AND drv_mlx5_core AND eth-l2xcbase
 4c AND 64b AND mrr AND cx6dx AND drv_mlx5_core AND eth-l2xcbase
+##### eth-l2xcbase-1lbvpplacp
+1c AND 64b AND mrr AND cx6dx AND drv_mlx5_core AND eth-l2xcbase-1lbvpplacp
+2c AND 64b AND mrr AND cx6dx AND drv_mlx5_core AND eth-l2xcbase-1lbvpplacp
+4c AND 64b AND mrr AND cx6dx AND drv_mlx5_core AND eth-l2xcbase-1lbvpplacp
 ##### eth-l2patch
 1c AND 64b AND mrr AND cx6dx AND drv_mlx5_core AND eth-l2patch
 2c AND 64b AND mrr AND cx6dx AND drv_mlx5_core AND eth-l2patch